How to Apply

 Application Process (both steps must be completed by the application deadline)

-- Submit an official online application to the UGA Graduate School, and route required transcripts (unofficial transcripts sufficient for initial application review) and letters of recommendation as instructed during the application process.
+2. Submit an official online application to the UGA Graduate School, and route required transcripts (unofficial transcripts are sufficient for initial application review) and letters of recommendation as instructed during the application process.
 The UGA Graduate School website provides detailed descriptions of admissions requirements, the application fee, and other pertinent information.
 International applicants should review supplemental requirements prior to applying.
-Additionally, we require three letters of recommendation in the application as well as CV/resume and statement of purpose for your application to be considered complete.
-These materials must be submitted in the Graduate School application.
+ILS is unable to provide application fee waivers.

 NOTE: GRE is not required but accepted as supplemental application material.